blen90/hw5-workday-calendar/README.md

 ## My task

-My task for this homework was to work on a Work Dary Scheduler.
+My task for this homework was to work on a Work Day Scheduler.
 An HTML and a CSS file was provided to me and I needed to work on the JavaScript file by using jQuery, Bootstrap and Moment JS.

 The criteria to meet for this homework was the following:
 ```